Chalarangelo/30-seconds-of-code/blog_posts/10-vs-code-extensions-for-js-developers.md

 Developers will most likely argue for the rest of eternity about the most productive code editor and the best extensions.
 Here are my personal extension preferences for VS Code as a JavaScript developer:

 1. ESLint
-[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) turns the popular JavaScrpt linter into an extension of VS Code.
+[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) turns the popular JavaScript linter into an extension of VS Code.
 It automatically reads your linting configuration, identifies problems and even fixes them for you, if you want.

 2. GitLens
 [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) is a very powerful collaboration tool for VS Code.
 It provides many useful tools for git such as blame, code authorship, activity heatmaps, recent changes, file history and even commit search.